-Full disclosure: The 2015 and 2017 NVIDIA Shield remotes were hands-down my favorite remote control designs ever.
-I think they were beautifully simple and elegant.
+Full disclosure: The 2015 and 2017 NVIDIA Shield remotes were my favorite remote control designs.
+They were beautifully simple and elegant.

 Then NVIDIA follows them up with the 2019 NVIDIA Shield remote, so I’ll try not to let my utter disdain for this remote come through too much.

-Even though there’s no airmouse functionality, I’m including it on this list because its a Bluetooth remote that you can pair with other Android TV boxes.
+Even though there’s no airmouse functionality, I’m including it on this list because it’s a Bluetooth remote you can pair with other Android TV boxes.

-But what I really want to know is who thought a remote control shaped like a triangle would be comfortable?
+But who thought a remote control shaped like a triangle would be comfortable?